 How to “Lean In” and Avoid Losing Out on Wages

-Sandberg makes three main suggestion for women to follow to see greater professional success: to jump into a career at full speed before starting a family, let go of unattainable goals (i.e. “having it all”), and speak up when men and women are held to different standards.
-The following suggestions from working mothers can also help women find a better balance between life and career, home and work — without sacrificing money in their savings account.
+Sandberg makes three main suggestions for women to follow to see greater professional success: to jump into a career at full speed before starting a family, let go of unattainable goals (i.e. “having it all”) and speak up when men and women are held to different standards.
+The following suggestions from working mothers can also help women find a better balance between life and career, and home and work — without sacrificing money in their savings accounts.

 When it comes to the workplace, there is a definite double standard when it comes to mothers and fathers.
 While a father’s devotion to his kids and family life is seen as admirable, the same traits in a woman can often be perceived as a lack of commitment or inability to handle more responsibility.

 Liz O’Donnell, founder of HelloLadies.com and author of upcoming book Mogul, Mom & Maid: The Balancing Act of the Modern Woman, shared her experience with this double standard: